Free Alternatives to Gotham

 What is the best free alternative to Gotham?

-Montserrat is the best free alternative to Gotham with 88% similarity.
+Montserrat is the best free alternative to Gotham with a FontAlternatives similarity score of 88%.
 It shares similar proportions and characteristics while being available under the OFL-1.1 license for both personal and commercial use at no cost.

 Is there a free version of Gotham?

 There is no official free version of Gotham.
-However, Montserrat is available under the OFL-1.1 open-source license and offers 88% visual similarity.
+However, Montserrat is available under the OFL-1.1 open-source license and achieves a FontAlternatives similarity score of 88%.
 It includes variable weights and supports latin, latin-extended.

 What Google Font looks like Gotham?

 The Google Fonts most similar to Gotham are Montserrat, Raleway, Poppins.
-Among these alternatives, Montserrat offers the closest match at 88% similarity with variable weights for flexible typography options.
+Among these alternatives, Montserrat offers the closest match with a FontAlternatives similarity score of 88% and includes variable weights for flexible typography options.

 Can I use Montserrat commercially?